-Data democratization via an easy-to-use mobile app lets you capitalize on your site managers, minimizing waste, and improving operations.
+Data democratization via an easy-to-use mobile app lets you capitalize on your site managers, minimize waste, and improve operations.

 It also makes it easier to mobilize resources for timely action.

-Let’s say your data forecasts a sharp dip in F&B demand right after the holiday season.
+Let’s say your data forecasts a sharp dip in food and beverage (F&B) demand right after the holiday season.
 A data storytelling app means that you don’t need a senior business leader to study reports, explore the trends in detail, take a call, and relay the decision to the property’s F&B manager.
-Continuous activity monitoring and forecasting lets you scale your resources up or scale down on time, minimizing waste and ensuring that you don’t miss out on an opportunity.
+Continuous activity monitoring and forecasting let you scale your resources up or scale down on time, minimizing waste and ensuring that you don’t miss out on an opportunity.